 Maryland law states that vehicles must come to a complete stop on both sides of the street if there is no physical divider or barrier.
 Drivers who pass the bus before all lights have ceased flashing may face the following consequences:

-- Drivers who pass a school bus while the lights are flashing will receive a citation that carries a maximum payable fine of $570 and a 3-point penalty.
+- Drivers who pass a school bus while the lights are flashing will receive a citation that carries a maximum payable fine of $570 and a three-point penalty.

-- Drivers who stop but then proceed while the lights are flashing will receive a citation that carries a maximum payable fine of $570 and a 2-point penalty.
+- Drivers who stop but then proceed while the lights are flashing will receive a citation that carries a maximum payable fine of $570 and a two-point penalty.